Lifting The Shuttle!

 You want to move the weaker player to the rear of the court

-This is a good tactical move and you can use it to minimize the severity of attack get a good opportunity for a counter-attack.
+This is a good tactical move and you can use it to minimize the severity of the attack and get a good opportunity for a counter-attack.
 But in this the outcome depends on the accuracy, consistency, and skills of your opponent, so you need to watch out!

 You are spatially aware

 Do you make it a point to look at the space around you?
-Is your opponent standing close to the center line thereby providing you an opportunity to flick into the tram-lines?
+Is your opponent standing close to the center line thereby providing you an opportunity to flick into the tram lines?
 Or is your opponent’s position too far to one side of the court or too far forward which presents an easier opportunity for you to quickly place the shuttle behind them?
 The more you are aware of these spaces the more you will find opportunities as to whether your flick serve may be a tactically sound decision or not.